 I can’t say that I ever remember eating a bad one anywhere, and I’ve had my fill of them in many cities and states.
 Assuming all the proper items are in place., it’s almost impossible to mess one up.

-Rye bread is never to be toasted, only griddled on the flat-top is what most Patty Melt purists believe.
+Never toast the rye bread, it must cook on the griddle.
+At least, most purists believe that.
 The Patty Melt should taste like the child of a great burger and a grilled cheese sandwich.

 You can now find Patty Melts on menus across the US, but it was initially a California creation.
-It is believed that the papa was Tiny Naylor, who owned a chain of Biff’s and Tiny Naylor restaurants in the late 1940s and 1950s in California.
+Most folks consider Tiny Naylor to be the sandwich’s papa.
+Tiny owned a chain of Biff’s and Tiny Naylor restaurants in the late 1940s and 1950s in California.

-Tiny passed in 1959, but his son Biff (yes, the restaurants were named after him) now owns the Du-Par’s chain, which has a great Patty Melt on the menu.
+Tiny passed in 1959, but his son Biff (the restaurant namesake) now owns the Du-Par’s chain, which has a tasty Patty Melt on the menu.
 His granddaughter Jennifer, now a caterer, was formerly an executive chef for Wolfgang Puck.